-In this study, two non-equiatomic HEAs with different chemical compositions were chosen based our previous theoretical on and experimental analyses [8].
-It was believed that the chosen chemical compositions for the studied alloys can provide a Face Centred Cubic (FCC) matrix during solidification, whereas precipitation behaviour can be different between two alloys.
+In this study, two non-equiatomic HEAs with different chemical compositions were chosen our previous theoretical based on experimental analyses [8].
+It was believed that the chosen chemical compositions for the studied alloys can provide a Face Centred Cubic (FCC) matrix during solidification, precipitation behaviour can be different between two alloys.
 Concurrent investigations into the effect of Nb-C addition in CoCrFeMnNi HEA have shown remarkable precipitation in cold rolled condition during annealing in this alloy system [20].
 Other researchers also have reported that CoCrFeMnNi HEA is strongly stable and precipitation can only occur in its microstructure after prolonged exposure at high temperatures and also once non-equiatomic compositions are used [21-23].
 The studied HEAs had been homogenised at a relatively high temperature for 24 h before annealing.
-This homogenous would have provided а microstructure, consisting of a low level of crystalline defects and with dissolved precipitates that could minimise possible defects precipitation crystalline and on recrystallisation during subsequent annealing [24, 8].
+This would provided homogenous have a microstructure, consisting of a low level of crystalline defects and with dissolved precipitates that could minimise possible crystalline defects precipitation on recrystallisation during subsequent annealing [24, 8].
 Therefore, the main aim of this investigation was to understand the effect of cooling rate on the stability of microstructure and hardness of such alloy systems after annealing.